-We are pleased to say that we have now been accredited by UKAS to offer the redeveloped MCS installer scheme (MCS:2025).
+We are pleased to say that we are almost ready to offer the redeveloped MCS installer scheme.

 The scheme redevelopment aims to simplify the certification process, focusing on the quality of installations, enhancing consumer protection, and streamlining technical standards.
 The redeveloped MCS installer Scheme aims to boost customer confidence and increase the focus on the delivered quality of installations, while streamlining processes and simplifying requirements for installers.

-At the same time, we will be focusing on updating our applications process with a view to welcoming new businesses onto the redeveloped scheme.
+We are updating our applications process with a view to welcoming new businesses onto the redeveloped scheme shortly.

 For now, existing MCS-certified businesses should continue to operate in line with current scheme requirements.